FanShiDe/deno-learning/README.md

 * The dependency manager: Node.js use package.json and NPM

-* Dependency folder: Deno use global cache folder(~/.deno/src by default, also can be changed by setting DENO_DIR); Node.js use node_modules in every project
+* Dependency folder: Deno use global cache folder(It defaults to the system's cache directory, also can be specified by DENO_DIR); Node.js use node_modules in every project

 * import module: Deno support ES Moudule syntax, Node.js use requre() which is CommonJS syntax; Deno need to specify ext